 All students are encouraged to dress neatly and appropriately for school activities.
 Students should be modestly attired from the shoulder to mid-thigh.
 Any shirt, blouse, etc. should cover the top of the shoulder and should fit closely enough to the armpit to assure coverage of the torso.
 See-through clothing may be worn only if layered with other garments, but not by itself.
 Clothing worn from the waist down should be loose enough to assure modesty; therefore, biker type shorts (or any skin-tight items) are not allowed.
 Exceptions to this guideline are limited to appropriate physical education uniforms, cheerleaders at sporting events or pep sessions and situations specifically approved ahead of time by the administration.
 Pants should be worn at the waist.
 No exposed undergarments are permitted.
 Sleepwear is prohibited (e.g. pajama pants).
 No cloth from garments should trail on the floor or under foot.
-Clothing must not contain holes, slashings, or cuttings.
 Alterations to clothing must meet the requirements of being modest and in good taste.
 The wording and decorations on all wearing apparel must also be appropriate and in good taste.
 Reasonable latitude will be given, but pictures or wording involving references to sex, pregnancy, violence, alcohol, drugs, tobacco, obscenities, or vulgarities including seemingly harmless but double meaning verbiage is not allowed.
 Proper footwear is required at all times (e.g. no slippers) unless specifically approved by the administration for a special event.

-Head coverings are not appropriate in a building unless specifically approved by the administration for a special event.
-Social convention in our country still promotes removal of hats as one enters a building.
+Head coverings (hats, hoods, etc.) are not appropriate in a building unless specifically approved by the administration for a special event.
+Head coverings traditional to one's religious faith (yarmulke, hijab, bonnet, dastar, tichel, etc.) are not included in this expectation.